Phil Harris (fisherman): Personal life

 Harris was single at the time of his death, but had been married and divorced twice.
-His first marriage, from 1982 to 1991 was to Mary Harris, mother of his two sons, Joshua and Jacob.
-Joshua and Jacob worked on board his fishing vessel during the taping of Discovery's Deadliest Catch on the F/V Cornelia Marie, as deckhands.
+His first marriage, from 1982 to 1991 was to Mary Harris, mother of his two sons, Josh and Jake.
+Josh and Jake worked on board his fishing vessel during the taping of Discovery's Deadliest Catch on the F/V Cornelia Marie, as deckhands.
 His second marriage began January 22, 1992, and ended in divorce in 2006 to Teresa Harris.
 His hometown was Bothell, Washington.
 He enjoyed driving fast and owned both a Harley-Davidson motorcycle and a Chevrolet Corvette.
 Besides driving fast and fishing, he also enjoyed building bird feeders.

 Before his death, Harris set up a coffee company called Captain's Reserve.
 His sons are now in the process of promoting the brand and expanding the family business.
 National retail expansion began January 2011, and went global the same year.